 HDVI CEO and co-founder Chuck Wallace was a co-founder of Esurance (now part of Allstate).
-Another HDVI co-founder – Reid Spits is a former investors (at 8VC) who was focused on InsurTech and logistics.
+Another HDVI co-founder – Reid Spits is a former investor (at 8VC) who was focused on InsurTech and logistics.

 HDVI is targeting small and mid-size trucking fleets with its coverage.
 The company said it provides fleet operators with an integrated suite of hardware, software, and services that helps them manage their safety, compliance, and operations, as well as a next-generation insurance product designed to reward fleets and drivers for operating safely.
 Telematics is a vital part of the technology.

 The Demex Group, a climate risk InsurTech, raised $4.2 million in seed funding from financial services investors Anthemis and IA Capital Group.

 The startup is based in the metro-Washington, D.C. area, and pitches its technology as helping to customize and deliver climate resilience through financial risk products and services on a global scale.

 Plans call for using the money to build out the Demex team and to support go-to-market for municipalities and enterprise customers, which include Fortune 500 property managers with highly volatile year-to-year snow-removal expenses.

 Operating at the intersection of banking and insurance, The Demex Group is pitched as bringing together decades of experience across technology, finance, risk management, capital markets, commodities, insurance, and climate science to develop cutting-edge technology and customized financial solutions that mitigate unique weather risks and seize climate-linked business opportunities.